blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 `session_min` is non-zero on `engine_stop` (and on `transport_start` when transitioning from RUNNING) — it records how long the engine was running since the last `engine_start`.
 After being consumed by the first non-RUNNING transition, `run_session_start` is cleared to zero; subsequent non-RUNNING transitions (`transport_stop`, or any transition from a non-RUNNING prior state such as `IDLE → TRANSPORT`) therefore always emit `session_min = 0`.

-The note is queued with `note.add` (without `sync:true`); a separate `hub.sync` call then requests prompt delivery without coupling the network session to the note acknowledgement:
+The Note is queued with `note.add` (without `sync:true`); a separate `hub.sync` call then requests prompt delivery without coupling the network session to the Note acknowledgement:

 ```cpp
 J *req = notecard.newRequest("note.add");